mrwadams/stride-gpt/readme.md

 ## Changelog

+### Version 0.6

+Version 0.6 introduces several new features and improvements to STRIDE GPT, enhancing its capabilities and user experience.
+Here's what's new:

+- **Mistral API Integration**: Users can now choose to use LLMs provided by Mistral AI to generate threat models, attack trees and mitigation suggestions.
+This provides an alternative to OpenAI's GPT models, offering greater flexibility and choice for users.

+- **Refined Prompts**: With more people using STRIDE GPT for work, I've updated the threat model prompt templates to encourage the LLMs to generate more comprehensive outputs.
+Users should now see multiple threats identified within each STRIDE category.

+- **Public Roadmap**: I've created a public roadmap to provide visibility into upcoming features and improvements.

+- **UI Enhancements**: I've made some minor updates to the UI to accommodate the new Mistral API integration and improve the overall user experience.

+These updates are designed to make STRIDE GPT more powerful and user-friendly tool, and I'm excited to see how they help users improve their threat modelling processes.

 ### Version 0.5

-Version 0.5 brings some enhancements that significantly extend STRIDE GPT's utility and ease of use for businesses, especially those using Azure.
-Here's what's new:
+Release highlights:

 - **Azure OpenAI Service Integration**: Users can now opt to use OpenAI 1106-preview models hosted on the Azure OpenAI Service, in addition to the standard OpenAI API.
-This integration provides businesses with a seamless and secure way to incorporate STRIDE GPT into their existing Azure ecosystems, benefitting from established commercial and confidentiality agreements.
-This is especially valuable for those wanting to include sensitive data in their threat models since, when STRIDE GPT is also run from Azure, it ensures that application descriptions and other data do not leave the Azure environment.

 - **Docker Container Image**: To make it easier to deploy STRIDE GPT on public and private clouds, the tool is now available as a [Docker container image](https://hub.docker.com/repository/docker/mrwadams/stridegpt/general) on Docker Hub.
-This is particularly beneficial for businesses and other users seeking a quick and secure way to run STRIDE GPT on their existing infrastructure.

-These updates are designed to enhance STRIDE GPT's adaptability and user-friendliness, particularly for users that don't want to utilise the OpenAI API directly.
-I hope you find the new features valuable and look forward to hearing your feedback on them.

 ### Version 0.4